msxlegend/MSX-KCX-Bluetooth-Transmitter/README.md

 * I/O cartridge.
 Can be used in all slot ;)

-## How it works:
+## How does it work?
-first, the BT module need to pair. it can take 1mn or more. push the button to try again if it doesn't work.
+First, the BT module need to be paired.
+It can take 1 mn or more.
+Push the button to try again if it doesn't work.
 It's not necessary to pair again next time. the pairing is saved